 d.
 In cases where a college is made up of a single department, the Faculty of the Department meeting as a whole may function as the College Faculty Assembly.

 e.
-The College Dean shall be given the opportunity to .
+The College Dean shall be given the opportunity to appear before the Faculty Assembly at its regular meetings, generally for no more than thirty minutes, to report on matters of concern and answer questions.
+Any further participation by the Dean shall be at the initiative and with the permission of the Assembly.

 f.
 For matters of special concern to only one College, the Faculty Assembly of that College may communicate its actions directly to whichever university administrators it deems appropriate as well as to the Faculty Senate.